The-OpenROAD-Project/OpenROAD-flow-scripts/docs/tutorials/FlowTutorial.md

 In this section, you will explore various placement options for macros and standard cells and study the impact on area and timing.

-Refer to the following built-in example [here](../../src/gpl/test/macro01.tcl) to learn about macro placement.
+Refer to the following built-in example [here](https://github.com/The-OpenROAD-Project/OpenROAD/blob/master/src/gpl/test/macro01.tcl) to learn about macro placement.

 Placement density impacts how widely standard cells are placed in the core area.
-To view this in OpenROAD GUI:
+To view this in OpenROAD GUI run the following command(s) in the terminal in OpenROAD tool root directory:

 ```
-cd ../../src/gpl/test/
+cd src/gpl/test/
 openroad -gui
 ```